pano-takanan-history/blumpanotacana/README.md

 `cldf createdb cldf/cldf-metadata.json blumpanotacana.sqlite3`

 As an example, you can easily integrate the data from Grambank.
-As a pre-requisite, please clone Grambank (Zenodo) and create the sqlite-database in the same way as presented above.
+As a pre-requisite, please clone Grambank (<https://github.com/grambank/grambank/tree/v1.0.3>) and create the sqlite-database in the same way as presented above.
 In order to now retrieve the data of the languages that are both in this dataset and in Grambank, you can use the following code in `sqlite3`:

 ```SQL
 attach 'blumpanotacana.sqlite3' as db1;